JNYH/HackerRank_solutions/README.md

 # hackerrank
-documentation of my Hackerrank solutions
+This is a documentation of my Hackerrank solutions.

-my solutions went missing when I log in to Hackerrank after some time, so I need to document them here
+My solutions went missing when I log in to Hackerrank after some time, so I record them here.